ibis-project/ibis-tutorial/README.md

-# Ibis Tutorial EuroSciPy 2023
+# Ibis Tutorial PyData NYC 2023

 - 01: Basic verbs
 - 02: Memtables, joins, and selectors
 - 03: Exploring PyPI data: `.sql`, integrations, UDFs

+A previous iteration of this tutorial was given at EuroSciPy 2023 ([youtube recording](https://youtu.be/tkejUD5Uq40))

 ## Setup